patrycjagawecki/HistoricalFlightData/README.md

 ![image](https://github.com/user-attachments/assets/806876e4-a1f7-41e2-b8cf-9e552fa4d382)

-**Function**: This page provides a high-level overview of key performance indicators using Power BI card visuals and calculated measures.
-It addresses core business questions, including:
+**Function**: This page provides a high-level overview of KPIs using Power BI card visuals and calculated measures.
+It addresses core business questions, using:

 * On-Time Flight Ratio: Calculated as # of Non-Delayed Flights / Total Flights, helping identify airports and routes with the lowest on-time performance.